Mykael Wright

-Mykael Wright is an American football cornerback for the Seattle Sea Dragons of the XFL.
+Mykael Wright (born June 15, 2000) is an American football cornerback.
 He played college football at Oregon.

 High school career

-Wright attended Valencia High School in Valencia, Santa Clarita, California before transferring to Antelope Valley High School in Lancaster, California for his senior year.
+Wright attended Valencia High School in Valencia, Santa Clarita, California, before transferring to Antelope Valley High School in Lancaster, California, for his senior year.
 He played in the 2019 Under Armour All-American Game and the Polynesian Bowl.
 Wright committed to the University of Oregon to play college football.

 College career

 As a true freshman at Oregon in 2019, Wright played in all 14 games, recording 21 tackles, one interception and two kick return for touchdowns.
-Wright started all seven games in 2020, recording 27 tackles.
+Wright started all seven games in the COVID-19 pandemic-shortened 2020, recording 27 tackles.
 He returned as a starter in 2021.

 Professional career

-Wright was not selected during the 2022 NFL Draft.
+Wright was not selected during the 2022 NFL draft.

 Arizona Cardinals

 Wright went to Arizona Cardinals rookie mini-camp as an undrafted free agent.

 Seattle Sea Dragons

 On November 17, 2022, Wright was drafted by the Seattle Sea Dragons of the XFL.
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).